 Natural Release is the better option when the ingredients may foam and shoot out of the pressure valve.
 Soups, meats, and oats are likely to spew, so the natural release option should be used.

 Quick Release is the other option.
 Foods that are easy to overcook, such as seafood, and tender green vegetables should have their pressure quickly released after cooking time is complete.
-To quick release pressure, run the cooker under cold water with the lid on until you hear an audible whoosh of air.
+To quickly release pressure, run the cooker under cold water with the lid on until you hear an audible whoosh of air.
 Then the pressure cooker is safe to open.

 Related read How do Pressure Cookers Work?